On Golden Pond (1981 film): Production

-Despite their many common acquaintances and long careers in show business, Henry Fonda and Katharine Hepburn had not only never worked together, but never met until working on the film.
+Despite their many common acquaintances and long careers in show business, Henry Fonda and Katharine Hepburn not only had never worked together, but had never met until working on the film.
 On the first day of shooting, Hepburn presented Fonda with her longtime companion Spencer Tracy's "lucky" hat, which Fonda wore in the film.
 Hepburn, who was 74 at the time of filming, performed all her own stunts, including a dive into the pond.

 The scene in which Norman and step-grandson Billy run their boat into the rocks was filmed repeatedly.
 The vintage 1951 mahogany Chris-Craft boat, used strictly for the crash scene, was so sturdy that it kept bouncing off the rocks without any damage.
 The crew had to modify the boat so it would break away in the wreck.
 The water level in Squam Lake was so low during the summer of production that Fonda and Doug McKeon could have stood during the scene in which they were supposedly clinging to the rocks for fear of drowning.
 The September water was barely knee-deep, but it was cold enough that the pair had to wear wetsuits under their clothes.
 Hepburn, on the other hand, dove into the water without the aid of the wetsuit because she wanted the scene to keep its authenticity.
-Some of the scenes in which Billy takes the boat out on his own were filmed on nearby Lake Winnipesaukee.
-While filming the scene where Fonda and Hepburn were watching the loons on the lake, the speedboat that zoomed by and disturbed them was so forceful it overturned their canoe in one take.
-Fonda was immediately taken out of the water and wrapped up in blankets as his health was fragile by then.
+Some of the scenes in which Billy takes the boat on his own were filmed on nearby Lake Winnipesaukee.

+While filming the scene in which Fonda and Hepburn are watching the loons on the lake, the speedboat that sped by and disturbed them was so forceful it overturned their canoe in one take.
+Fonda was immediately taken out of the water and wrapped up in blankets, as his health was fragile by then.

-The town of Holderness offers boat tours of Squam Lake and the filming locations from the movie.
+The town of Holderness, New Hampshire, offers boat tours of Squam Lake and the filming locations in the movie.
 There is also a restaurant called "Walter's Basin", which is named after the trout called "Walter" that Billy catches with Norman.
-For filming, "Walter" was brought in from a trout pond at the nearby Castle in the Clouds estate.
-He was released after his capture back into Squam Lake.
+For filming, "Walter" was brought from a trout pond at the nearby Castle in the Clouds estate.
+He was released into Squam Lake after his capture.

 Leftover footage of Fonda and Hepburn driving through the New Hampshire countryside, as seen in the opening credits, was later used for the opening of the CBS television sitcom Newhart.

 The studio behind the film was ITC Entertainment, the British company presided over (until late 1981) by Lord Grade, the television and film mogul.
 It was Grade who largely raised the financing for the film.

 Reception

 Box office

-With a box office take of $119,285,432, On Golden Pond was the second-highest-grossing film of the year, following Raiders of the Lost Ark, which earned $209,562,121.
+With a box office take of $119,285,432, On Golden Pond was the second-highest-grossing film of the year, following Raiders of the Lost Ark.